'Anin: Ottoman era

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya of Shafa al-Gharby.

 In 1882, the PEF's Survey of Western Palestine described Anin as: "a small village on a ridge, partly built of stone, with a small olive grove beneath it on the west, and two wells on that side.
 It has the appearance of an ancient site, having rock-cut tombs, and a curious channel for water."